How to Choose and Grow the Prettiest Pansies for Cool-Season Color

 Plant pansies 6 to 8 inches apart.
 They can be used as borders, or in larger masses, but don't count on a solid ground cover.
 The plants are more clumping than spreading.
 Pansies respond well to regular deadheading.
 As often as possible, every couple of days if you can, pinch off faded blooms and any fruit (small green seed capsules) that may be forming.
 This will spur plants to continue blooming.

-Fertility aids vigorous bloom.
-If you apply a mild fertilizer at fall planting and every four to five weeks in spring, it will ensure good nutrition for the pansies.
-Pests are not a major issue with pansies, but slugs and snails do count pansies amount their favorites, so control may be necessary from time to time.
+If you apply a mild fertilizer at fall planting and every four to five weeks in spring, your pansies will have plenty of nutrients to fuel all their growth and flowering.
+Pests are not a major issue with pansies, but slugs and snails love them, so control may be necessary from time to time.
 Aphids can also crop up occasionally.
-Leaf diseases, particularly mildews, are fairly common, and the occasional plant will die from root or crown rot, so take care not to bury the stems or crowns.
+Leaf diseases, particularly mildews, are fairly common, and the occasional plant will die from root or crown rot, so take care not to bury the stems or crowns when planting.
 Healthy plants and good growing conditions (ample sun, fertile soil, and good drainage) will keep pest problems to a minimum.